 On a final note, it is evident that understanding the DeFi risks clears the path for solving them.
 Any individual in the field of DeFi would be unreasonable in assuming that DeFi does not pose any risks.
 Accepting risks with DeFi paves the path for efficient adoption of DeFi products and services.

 In the long run, DeFi would become a mainstream system for accessing financial services.
 So, personal investors, enterprises, and governments can learn more about efficiency of DeFi through an impression of associated risks.
-Start discovering more about the potential of DeFi right now to foster its effective utilization.
+Start discovering more about DeFi with DeFi training course right now to foster its effective utilization.